julianofinck/lernen/os-windows.md

 ## Windows Integrity Level:
-The trustworthiness or priviledge of an object or program
+The trustworthiness or privilege of an object or program
 - Untrusted: even more restricted
 - Low: very restricted read and write (for instance, browser might run in low as a security)
 - Medium: regular user rights
-- High: admin priviledges
+- High: admin privileges
 - System: like "root", can do whatever
 - Installer: ...